Fuwn/seiwm/README.md

+# 🪄 Sei

-# 🪄 A fixed, patched, and modified window manager from a dwm base
+>A fixed, patched, and modified window manager from a dwm base

 <img src="https://i.imgur.com/nxjjDO6.png">